Tile-X/offc/README.md

 # offc
-An off-heap-container lib in Go
+An offheap-container lib in Go